spirit-island-builder/spirit-island-builder/docs/instructions.md

 - Energy icons (energy-1, energy-2, energy-x where x is whatever number)
 - Growth icons (see [Growth](#growth) section and [Supported Growth Actions](#supported-growth-actions) for examples)
 - Presence track icons (see [Presence Track](#presence-tracks) section for examples)

-- Incarna icons: add "incarna-" to an icon and it will respond differently when called (typically "{incarna-custom1}")
+Also:
 - No-: Nearly every icon can have a red X over it by adding 'no-' such as {no-blight}.
+- Or/: You can cluster icons with a / to keep them together through line breaks {explorer/town}
+- Counts: You can add item counts like so {earth,2}.
+This only works in some contexts
+- Incarna icons: add "incarna-" to an icon and it will appear larger when used (typically "{incarna-custom1}")

 [Home](#index)